cifanip/quantitative-finance/cases/02_fractional_brownian_motion/index.md

 The difference between the two cases is startlingly clear.
 The signal for $H=0.8$ looks more regular with regions of persistent upward and downward trends.
 On the contrary, the signal for $H=0.1$ is extrimely rough with no preferential trend.

+Consider now, as an example, the case $H=0.1$.
+Suppose that a preliminary analysis on a time-series has established that, at the relevant trading time-scale, the signal is well approximated by $B\_t^{0.1}$.
+This can be achieved, for example, by computing the scaling of increment variance (1.1) or by a trained neural network.

 <p align="center">
   <img src="figures/cond_pdf_fmb_h01.png" width="70%">
 </p>